Balancing the Art and Sciences of Marketing

 Balancing the Arts and Sciences of Marketing

-As one of the first speakers for the JUMP New York 2013 marketing conference, Jeff Alan, Adobe's director of product marketing for digital analytics, kicked off his session by asking the audience one simple question:
+As one of the first speakers for the JUMP New York 2013 marketing conference, Jeff Allen, Adobe's director of product marketing for digital analytics, kicked off his session by asking the audience one simple question:

 “Have you ever noticed that everybody has an opinion about marketing--generally, everybody except marketers?”

 Everyone consumes marketing.
-Consequently, many people feel obligated to put in their two cents when it comes to aspects like creative and budget, Alan said.
+Consequently, many people feel obligated to put in their two cents when it comes to aspects like creative and budget, Allen said.
 To identify people's true marketing sentiments, Adobe conducted a study entitled Click Here: The State of Online Advertising back in October 2012.
 So, how do consumers really feel?
 According to the study, 53% of respondents think most marketing is just a “bunch of B.S.”

-Alan emphasized that the marketing landscape is changing, particularly for digital marketers, and that brands must rely on analytics when forming marketing decisions.
+Allen emphasized that the marketing landscape is changing, particularly for digital marketers, and that brands must rely on analytics when forming marketing decisions.

-To ensure that marketers successfully use both the left and right sides of the brains, Alan revealed his top five success secrets in his “Five Ways to Elevate Your Game as a Marketer” presentation.
+To ensure that marketers successfully use both the left and right sides of the brains, Allen revealed his top five success secrets in his “Five Ways to Elevate Your Game as a Marketer” presentation.

 1) Become a Data Guru